MC Solaar

 MC Solaar is known for his complex lyrics and distinctive flows, which rely on word play, lyricism, and inquiry.
-In the English-speaking world, Solaar was signed by London-based acid jazz record label Talkin' Loud and recorded with British group Urban Species and rapper Guru, who was a member of New York-based rap group Gang Starr.
-Solaar has released eight studio albums and one live album.
+He is one of the best in France.
+In the English-speaking world, Solaar was signed by London-based acid jazz record label Talkin' Loud and recorded with British band Urban Species and rapper Guru, who was a member of New York-based rap band Gang Starr.
+Solaar has released twelve studio albums and one live album.
 His eighth studio album, Géopoétique, produced by Alain Etchart and mixed by sound engineer David Gnozzi, won best album of the year at the Victoires de la Musique awards in 2018.

 Biography

 Early life

 Claude M'Barali was born in Dakar, Senegal, to parents from Chad.
 When he was six months old, his parents immigrated to France where they settled in the Parisian suburbs; initially in Saint-Denis, subsequently Maisons-Alfort and finally Villeneuve-Saint-Georges.
 When he was twelve, he went to live with an uncle in Cairo, Egypt for nine months where he discovered the Universal Zulu Nation and became fascinated with the rapping styles of Afrika Bambaataa.
 Upon his return to France, he passed the baccalauréat.
 The constant support from his mother was one of the reasons that he was able to pass the baccalauréat and still make music.
 He coined the stage name "MC Solaar" during his adolescence from his graffiti tags "SOAR" and "SOLAAR".

 He studied languages at the Jussieu university campus and was a postgraduate in philosophy.
 He released his first single in 1990.
 MC Solaar went to Paris in the summer of 1991 with his friend Jimmy Jay in hopes of succeeding in the music industry.
 Success came quickly when his first single, "Bouge de là" ("Get Out of There"), based on a sample from Cymande's song "The Message" (1973) became a hit in the early 1990s.
 Many rappers who came out of Africa at the time spoke a lot about slavery and other topics in order to bring the history of their people into light.
-Nevertheless, the song went platinum in France and reached #5 on the national charts.
+Nevertheless, the song went platinum in France and reached number 5 on the national chart.